alandefreitas/matplotplusplus/README.md

 * Download Git from [https://git-scm.com/download/win](https://git-scm.com/download/win) and install it
 * Download CMake from [https://cmake.org/download/](https://cmake.org/download/) and install it
 * Download Gnuplot from [www.gnuplot.info](www.gnuplot.info) and install it

+If you're using the Gnuplot installer, make sure you mark the option "Add application directory to your PATH environment variable".

 </details>